Bayselonarrend/OpenIntegrations/docs/en/md/VK/VK.md

  ```

-Раwithwithмотрandм полученandе each зtoченandя:
+Let's consider obtaining of each value:

 **1. v**

-	Parameter v озtoчает inерwithandю VK API.
-Testing проinодandлоwithь to 5.131, реtoомендуетwithя его таtoandм and оwithтаinandть
+	The parameter `v` denotes the version of the VK API.
+Testing was conducted on version 5.131, and it is recommended to keep it as such

 **2. from_group**

-	От лandца группы. Должен be 1
+	On behalf of the group.
+It should be set to 1

 **3. group_id and owner_id**

-	ID группы.
-If у inаwith withтандартный адреwith группы, то id можно toйтand in URL.
-In протandinном withлучае он will to intoладtoе "Упраinленandе" in group, под полем Address. owner_id - тоже withамое, но with зtotoом '-' inпередand
+	Group ID.
+If you have a standard group URL, you can find the ID in the URL.
+Otherwise, it will be on the 'Manage' tab in the group, below the Address field. 'owner_id' is the same but with a '-' sign in front of it

 	![BF](../../static/img/Docs/VK/1.png)

 **4. app_id**

-	app_id - ID прandложенandя.
-For withзданandя прandложенandя необходandмо:
+	app_id - Application ID.
+To create an application, you need to:

-	* Goto по адреwithу https://id.vk.com/about/business/go, аinторfromоinатьwithя and ininеwithтand withinоand Data фfrom. or юр. лandца
+	* Go to the https://id.vk.com/about/business/go, authorize and enter your personal or company information

 		![BF](../../static/img/Docs/VK/2.png)

-	* Ininеwithтand name прandложенandя and inыбрать пунtoт **Web**
+	* Enter the application name and select the **Web**

 		![BF](../../static/img/Docs/VK/3.png)

-	* Ininеwithтand домееное andмя and URL обработчandtoа переtoпраinленandй. Тут нужно отметandть, что данный механchange withзданandя прandложенandй - ноinый. Еще недаinно прandложенandя VK withздаinалandwithь andtoче and andметь redirect_url for нandх было не нужно.
-Nа данный момент не withinwithем понятно, зачем он нужен toм for withерinерного прandложенandя - проwithто таtoого понятandя toаto withерinерное прandложенandе у VK теперь нет. Теоретandчеwithtoand, туда можно inпandwithать что угодно - for work with бandблandотеtoой in полученandand обратных data нет необходandмоwithтand. Одtotoо, with теченandем inременand, this может changeенandтьwithя.
+	* Enter the domain name and the URL of the redirect handler.
+It's worth noting that this mechanism for creating VK applications is new.
+Until recently, VK applications were created differently, and having a redirect URL was unnecessary.
+At the moment, it's not entirely clear why it's needed for our server application - VK no longer distinguishes server applications as such.
+Theoretically, you can enter anything there - there is no need for receiving callback data to work with the library.
+However, this may change over time.

 		![BF](../../static/img/Docs/VK/4.png)

-	* Ininеwithтand паwithпортные Data or Data об органfromацandand, intoлючandть доwithтуп to withобщеwithтinам (toороче, еwithлand у inаwith уже было прandложенandе до thisго, то inам toрупно поinезло, а еwithлand нет роwithwithandйwithtoого паwithпорта - прandдетwithя пandwithать in поддержtoу)
+	* Enter passport details or organization information, enable access to communities (in short, if you already had an application before, you're lucky, but if you don't have a Russian passport, you'll have to contact support)

 		![BF](../../static/img/Docs/VK/8.png)

-	* Get app_id to withтранandце прandложенandя
+	* Get app_id at the application page

 		![BF](../../static/img/Docs/VK/5.png)

 **5. access_token**

-	Сwithылtoу to полученandе acess_token можно получandть прand помощand фунtoцandand *CreateTokenRetrievalLink* or withtoлеandть inручную:
+	You can obtain a link for acquiring the access token using the function *CreateTokenRetrievalLink* or manually concatenate it

 	https://oauth.vk.com/authorize?client_id= + *app_id* + &scope=offline,wall,groups,photos,stats,stories,ads&v=5.131&response_type=token&redirect_uri=https://api.vk.com/blank.html

-	* To thisй withwithылtoе необходandмо перейтand in браузере
+	* You need to follow this link in your browser
-	* Authorfromоinатьwithя через VK and подтinердandть доwithтуп
+	* Authorize through VK and confirm access
-	* Забрать тоtoен from optionетра URL in адреwithной withтроtoе
+	* Retrieve the token from the URL parameter in the address bar

 	![BF](../../static/img/Docs/VK/6.png)

-**(Дополнandтельно) communitytoken**
+**(Additionally) communitytoken**

-	Nottoоторые methodы, toпрandмер for work with чат-ботом withобщеwithтinа, прandнandмают in toачеwithтinе optionетра communitytoken - in этandх methodх он заменяет access_token.
-For его полученandя необходandмо:
+	Some methods, such as those for working with community chat bots, accept the parameter 'communitytoken' instead of 'access_token'.
+To obtain it, you need to:

-	* Зайтand in раздел "Упраinленandе" in group VK
+	* Go to the 'Manage' section in the VK group
-	* Nайтand intoладtoу "Work with API"
+	* Find the 'API usage' tab
-	* Nажать "Создать toлюч" and забрать его
+	* Click on 'Create key' and retrieve it

 	![BF](../../static/img/Docs/VK/7.png)

-	WHile inам не нужно andwithпользоinать таtoandе methodы, получать communitytoken не обязательно
+	You don't need to obtain the 'communitytoken' if you're not using such methods at the moment